 Well, the reason for this is that HMRC are "involuntary" creditors.
 Because you are trading and employing people, the debt to the crown ticks up.
 If you have tried to do deals to repay outstanding PAYE and or VAT and still fail to make payments the crown debt will be rising.
 So they decide to wind your company up.
 The company will then pay, enter a CVA or Administration or simply cease trading.

 If the Crown winds your company up remember this, the liquidator is court appointed and will investigate the actions of the officers of the company very carefully.
 If it can be proven that you traded wrongfully, took credit without reasonable prospect of repaying the debts, and failed to submit accounts or a number of other offences, then it is possible you will face action.

 It is possible to prevent the advertisement of the petition in the London Gazette, speak to us for options.
 08009700539

-Under the Income Tax (Employment) Regulations 1993 the HMRC is entitled to recover unpaid PAYE from directors where it can be proven that the directors were aware of the wilful failure to operate the PAYE scheme (on the director's remuneration) correctly.
+Under the Income Tax (Employment) Regulations 1993, HMRC are entitled to recover unpaid PAYE from directors where it can be proven that the directors were aware of the wilful failure to operate the PAYE scheme (on the director's remuneration) correctly.

-In either scenario it is vital that you take all reasonable steps to protect the assets of the business, to conform with the liquidators wishes and to act responsibly.
+In each scenario, it is vital that you take all reasonable steps to protect the assets of the business, to conform with the liquidators wishes and act responsibly.

-Remember, the last option available is to allow the company to be compulsorily liquidated, essentially this is to be avoided at all costs.
+Remember, one option available is to allow the company to be compulsorily liquidated, essentially this is to be avoided at all costs.